Acts of Sharbel

-The Acts of Sharbel or the Hypomnemata of Sharbel is a Syriac Christian martyrdom text pertaining to a pagan high priest who was martyred for converting to Christianity.
+The Acts of Sharbel, or the Hypomnemata of Sharbel, is a Syriac Christian martyrdom text pertaining to a pagan high priest who was martyred for converting to Christianity.
 The setting takes place at Edessa during the fifteenth year of Roman Emperor Trajan's reign and during the third year of King Abgar VIII's reign but is dated by scholars to the 5th century AD.

 Publications

-The Acts of Sharbel was first translated in English by William Cureton in his Ancient Syriac Documents (London, 1864).
+The Acts of Sharbel was first translated into English by William Cureton in his Ancient Syriac Documents (London, 1864).
 He had used a single manuscript from the British Museum (Brit.
 Mus.
 Add.
 14, 644).
 It is written in Syriac and is dated from the fifth or sixth century AD.
 B. P. Pratten also introduced an English translation to be published in the eighth volume of the Ante-Nicene Fathers (1871).
 In 1874, Moesinger published a Latin translation in his Acta SS.
 Martyrum Edessenorum.

 Narrative overview

-The text begins with the current timeline of Trajan's fifteenth year as the Roman Emperor and the third year of King Abgar VIII's rule.
+The text begins with the current timeline of Trajan's fifteenth year as the Roman emperor and the third year of King Abgar VIII's rule.

 On the eighth day of the new year (Nisan), the populace commenced a celebration and worship of multiple gods.
 Particularly, the statues of gods Bel and Nebo were placed at the altar centered in the city.
 The high priest of the gods, Sharbel, was in charge of preparations of the altar.
-While organizing the altar, a Christian bishop named Barsamya had suddenly walked upon the altar to engage Sharbel publicly.
+While organizing the altar, a Christian bishopm named Barsamyam had suddenly walked upon the altar to engage Sharbel publicly.
 Barsamya preached to him and the public, and doing so, Sharbel was greatly astonished by Barsamya's teachings.
 He converted to Christianity at that very moment.

 After Sharbel's conversion, he would later be prosecuted and put to torture until his death by the orders of judge Lysanias.
 Sharbel's sister Babai caught his blood while he was beheaded.
 Seeing this, the executioners decide to kill her.
 The bodies of Sharbel and his sister would later be stolen from the executioners by a group of followers to be buried.
 The narrative is concluded with a Marinus and Anatolus claiming to have authored the text.